slirq/Smartire/README.md

 In the script folder
 run server.py to run server for android app Ai model deployment

-the Tyre Defect Camera Detection.zip and Tyre Defect Analyser.zip are the gallery and live camera varients of the client side APP
+the Tyre Defect Camera Detection.zip and Tyre Defect Analyser.zip are the gallery and live camera varients of the client side Android APP

 ```